The Uncensored Library: Format

-Each of the five countries covered by the library, as well as Reporters without Borders, has an individual wing, containing a number of articles, available in English and the original language the article was written in.
+Each of the nine countries covered by the library, as well as Reporters without Borders, has an individual wing, containing a number of articles, available in English and the original language the article was written in.
 The texts within the library are contained in in-game book items, which can be opened and placed on stands to be read by multiple players at once.
 These articles generally discuss censorship, unjust punishment, and other critiques of the writer's government.
 The interior architecture of each country's room symbolizes each country's unique situation and journalistic challenges.
-Additionally, the library contains a central room listing the Press Freedom Index and current state of freedom of the press of every country covered by the index, and the Mexican section contains memorials for reporters who were killed due to their writings.
+Additionally, the library contains a central room listing the Press Freedom Index and state of freedom of the press of every country covered by the index, and the Mexican section contains memorials for reporters who were killed due to their writings.
 In March 2020, the library contained over 200 different books.

 A room in the library covers the impact of the COVID-19 pandemic on journalism, containing books on 10 countries (Brazil, China, Egypt, Hungary, Iran, Myanmar, North Korea, Russia, Thailand and Turkmenistan) to show how reporting of the virus in each country has been affected.

-"Truth Hegemony"

-The song "Truth Hegemony" that appears in the official promotional video of the library was written by Lucas Mayer and performed by The Client Said No.

 Reception

-After launch, the project went viral across social media platforms and has been featured in various media outlets such as the BBC, DW News, CNBC, CNN, Tech Crunch, The Verge, Gizmodo, Engadget, Mashable, PC Gamer and Scene World Magazine.
+After launch, the project went viral across social media platforms and has been featured in various media outlets such as Agence France-Presse, the BBC, DW News, CNBC, CNN, TechCrunch, The Verge, Gizmodo, Engadget, Mashable, PC Gamer and Scene World Magazine.
+The project also received a 2022 Peabody Award for the Interactive category.

+When awarding The Uncensored Library with their Peabody Award, Peabody's website described the library as "a monument to press freedom and an innovative back door for access to censored content."